midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 This is a simple i3 setup for Kali Linux.
 No fancy terminal or customized desktop features.
 Standard terminal, no B.S.

+This will most certainly work on other linux distros.
+Give it a try.

 key bindings:

 Web Browser mod+b